anoma/nspec/docs/preface.md

 a write-up of the idea of Anoma for a wider audience and a prototype implementation loosely based on ... ideas written up.
 Less prosaic,
-we can make sense of specification as part of the whole if we consider that future iterations of the existing code base will be influenced by the current specification,
+we view the specification as part of the whole if we consider that future iterations of the existing code base will be influenced by the current specification,